andrewthederp/Disgames/README.md

 # Disgames
-A python module made to make creating games easier and adds a bunch of game commands to your discord python bot
+A python module that adds a bunch of mini-games to your discord python bot

 ---
 ## Contents